• Skip to primary navigation

 • ¼ teaspoon Black pepper cracked, or to taste.

-• 1 cup Water OPTIONAL - ** use the remaining juice from the rice filling, to make up a cup or water, if it doesn't make up a cup, add water.
+• 1 cup liquid use the remaining juice from the rice filling to make up a cup of liquid, if it doesn't make up a cup, add water.

 Additionals